 This might include your cell phone, land-line or any other home utility used exclusively for your business.
 If it isn’t used exclusively for business, it must be pro-rated.
 Keep in mind that you can’t deduct the first phone line in your home.

 This would be any other type of legitimate business expense that does not fall into one of the categories mentioned above (or below).

 Not So Common Tax Deductions for Network Marketers

 Here are some other tax deductions for network marketers that are on the Schedule C that you CAN deduct, although they aren’t very common for network marketers.

 This is on the Schedule C, but I’ve never used it and know nothing about it.

-This is when you purchase an expensive item, such as a printer or laptop computer, and plan on using it more than one year.
+This is when you purchase an expensive item, such as a printer or laptop computer, and plan on using it in your business more than one year.
 The IRS won’t let you deduct the whole thing in one year (in most cases), so you are required to depreciate it over a certain amount of years.

 This only applies if you have employees, which hopefully you don’t have!